alexwlchan/til/README.md

 - <a href="https://github.com/alexwlchan/til/blob/main/python/Run%20a%20randomly%20selected%20subset%20of%20tests%20with%20pytest.md">Run a randomly selected subset of tests with pytest</a> – 3 January 2024
 - <a href="https://github.com/alexwlchan/til/blob/main/python/The%20sqlite3%20context%20manager%20doesn%E2%80%99t%20close%20connections.md">The sqlite3 context manager doesn’t close connections</a> – 2 January 2024

+## rsync

+- <a href="https://github.com/alexwlchan/til/blob/main/rsync/How%20to%20move%20files%20when%20you%20need%20sudo%20on%20the%20remote%20server.md">How to move files when you need sudo on the remote server</a> – 17 January 2024

 ## spreadsheets

 - <a href="https://github.com/alexwlchan/til/blob/main/spreadsheets/Use%20the%20IMAGE%20function%20to%20insert%20an%20image%20into%20a%20spreadsheet.md">Use the IMAGE function to insert an image into a spreadsheet</a> – 9 January 2024